 IV.
 Linkage to Data Usage, Terms of Use and/or Long Form Privacy Policies

-In addition to implementing short form notices, participating app developers and publishers shall provide ready access for consumers to each participating app's data usage policy, terms of use, or long form privacy policy, as applicable, and should include explanations of the app's data retention policy, if any exists.
+In addition to implementing short form notices, participating app developers and publishers shall provide ready access for consumers to each participating app's data usage policy, terms of use, or long form privacy policy, if any exist, and should include explanations of the app's data retention policy, if any exists.